Siew22/Sarawak-SAR-Risk-Explorer/README.md

 ## 👤 Team Members

-*   Chiu Siew Seng/Miracle - Team Leader, Project Idea Owner and Floor Plan, AI Researcher/Developer, Frontend and Backend Developer, Lead Developer, and Data Scientist
+*   Chiu Siew Seng/Team Miracle - Team Leader, Project Idea and Floor Plan Owner, Frontend and Backend Developer, AI Developer and Researcher, and Lead Developer

+## Acknowledgements
+This project was made possible by the incredible open data provided by NASA, ESA (Copernicus), OpenWeatherMap, RainViewer, and OpenStreetMap.